lilamcilveen/CoffeeAdventure/README.md

   Grade recieved: 103%

     + Bonus: added functionality of save-game.
-    + Bonus for you: Aesthetic ascii fireworks at the end
+    + Bonus for you: Aesthetic ascii fireworks upon completion. <3
   -------------------------------------------------------------------------------------------------
   -------------------------------------------------------------------------------------------------